- City Council Home

 - Conduct a long-term strategic review of the City's finances, including revenues, expenditures, and capital funding.

 Invest in Lake Oswego’s high-quality parks, natural areas, and recreational amenities

-Conserve the community’s quality of life by planning for change and growth
+Conserve the community’s character, sense of place, and quality of life by planning for change and growth

-- Complete work on key housing initiatives, including HB 2001 code adoption, HB 2003 compliance, decision-making on a possible project on the Boones Ferry Road Staging area, and support for other non-profit led housing projects.
+- Continue work on key housing initiatives, the housing production strategy, guiding the HACC/Metro project on Boones Ferry Road, and support for other non-profit led housing projects.

 - Conduct a comprehensive review of the City's development codes and processes to make our processes more efficient and predictable and less expensive to reduce the cost of housing and commercial development.
 This will be coordinated with the City Council's housing and economic development initiatives.